Sathveek123/Sathveek123/README.md

 <div align="center">

-Coffee (or chai) on one side, a playlist on loop, three tabs of Stack Overflow — that's the usual setup.
+Coffee (or chai) on one side, a playlist on loop, three tabs of Stack Overflow open, and a terminal that's seen things.
+That's the usual setup when I'm deep in a build.

 <img src="https://user-images.githubusercontent.com/74038190/213910845-af37a709-8995-40d6-be59-724526e3c3d7.gif" width="400"/>

+*"It works" → commits it → immediately breaks something unrelated → questions every life choice → fixes it anyway.*

 </div>